-Kate has a broad civil practice in international and European human rights law, employment and discrimination law, and actions against the police.
+Kate has a broad civil practice in international and European human rights law, employment and discrimination law.

 Kate was led by Edward Fitzgerald QC in Mangouras v Kingdom of Spain (Application no. 12050/04) before the Grand Chamber of the European Court of Human Rights.
-The application challenged the decision of the Spanish Government to set a bail security at 3,000,000 Euros as a breach of Article 5(3) of the European Convention.
+The application challenged the decision of the Spanish Government to set a bail security at 3 million Euros as a breach of Article 5(3) of the European Convention.

-Kate was junior counsel in the case of M.S. v United Kingdom (Application no. 24527/08).
-In 2012, the European Court unanimously held that the detention of a mentally ill man in a police cell for over three days violated his rights under Article 3.
+Kate was junior counsel in the case of M.S. v United Kingdom (Application no. 24527/08), where the European Court of Human Rights unanimously held that the detention of a mentally ill man in a police cell for over three days violated his rights under Article 3.

-In 2010, Kate was awarded a Pegasus Scholarship by the Inns of Court.
-From June to September 2010, Kate was working at the National Security Project and Human Rights Department of the American Civil Liberties Union in New York.
-She was involved in a case challenging the United States government's use of unmanned aeroplanes ("drones") to target suspected terrorists abroad: Al-Aulaqi v.
-Obama.
+After joining Doughty Street, Kate was awarded a Pegasus Scholarship by the Inns of Court.
+She worked for a three months period at the National Security Project and Human Rights Department of the American Civil Liberties Union in New York.

 Employment and Discrimination

 Kate regularly appears in the Employment Tribunal and Employment Appeal Tribunal.
 She has particular expertise in discrimination law.